Only logged in customers who have purchased this product may leave a review.

 To welcome Ramadhan I am planning to release some rare gems both in oils and woods so you can enjoy something special during this wonderful month.

 If you are fond of Malaysian and Sri Lankan Oudh then this is a cross-fusion of the two regions in the most seamless harmony.
-Opening with a lovely mango peel note blending with unripe bananas it transitions into a lovely oceanic brightness with a lovely woodiness in the horizon.
-Lovely wafts of incense unfurl as though you have lit a lovely khaleeji bakhoor.
+Opening with a lovely mango peel note blending with unripe bananas it transitions into an oceanic brightness with a lovely woodiness in the horizon.
+Wafts of incense unfurl as though you have lit a khaleeji bakhoor.
 This wood is fragrant and lasts on clothes and hair even after a number of ritual ablutions.